RIDDHITRIVEDI/MOLD_ADMIN/README.md

 # MOLD_ADMIN
-SAPUI5 application with MVC structure, JSView, JSON, OData, XML and OpenUI5 elements.
+SAPUI5 web application with MVC structure, JSView, JSON, OData, XML and OpenUI5 elements.
+Mold_admin application is developed for manufacturing plants with various mold machine operations.
+Mold_admin follows the master-details template from SAPUI5 templates.
+It provides a list of available Molds and some of the details of Mold in the master page in the form of a table. on select of mold, detail page opens and provides detailed information about mold along with its properties. on select of property, 3rd screen opens and shows the property of selected mold.
+Application is validated based on roles, plants, departments, and many more.